 Let's begin with the similarities.
 All franchisors want candidates who follow the system, pay royalties on time, possess marketing skills and savvy, know how to run a business, show leadership and growth potential, are good communicators, and are expansion-minded, community-oriented, and willing to give back to the system.
 Franchisors look for these skills whether you choose a service, retail, B2B, or other concept.

 They also look for someone able to balance their professional and personal lives (although for some, a willingness to work 60- to 80-hour weeks, at least for the first several months, can be a real plus); who moves easily between all the different roles demanded of a franchisee; and who believes in the product or service so strongly that they become a brand ambassador, even an evangelist.

-In the services sector, some of these issues can overlap.
-For example, you can have a home-based service business such as coaching done in the home; mobile dog-washing with a fleet of vehicles managed from the home; or financial advising where you both visit clients and work from home on research and reports.
+In the services sector, some of these factors can overlap.
+For example, you can have a home-based service business such as coaching; a mobile dog-washing business with a fleet of vehicles managed from home; or financial advising where you both visit clients and work from home on research and reports.
 You also can have a retail-based service concept, such as a hair salon or oil change business, for example.

 On the services side, a franchisor will want to know that you actually like serving people — whether you do it directly, or hire a staff to do it for you.
 In the latter case, you will need people skills to hire, train, manage, and retain staff, whether you're in the hair cutting, oil change, or pack-and-ship business.